alefkdev/RGBGuessingGame/README.md

-# RGBGuessingGame
+# RGB Guessing Game

-RGB Guessing Game
+This is simple web project that contains a rgb guessing game. given a rgb value, you must pick the colored block that represents the value.